nikita-moor/latin-dictionary/Popma1865/sources/markup.md

 * `#Cic.
 Phil.
 XIV.#` - souce of the citation
 * `_Hoc_` - italic text, is used almost exclusively for the words "Hoc", "Ille", "Illud", and so on.
 * `"..."` - similar to quotations, this is an example of the word use (see Agmen).
 This tag is rare.
+* `V. %Avis%.` — percent sign adds links to other articles

 # Notepad++